 Following two exploratory visits in 2016 and 2017 we decided that we would partner with Umutara Deaf School (UDS) and its governing charity, Friends of Handicap in Rwanda (FHR).
-Unlike other countries in Africa, the Rwandan government does not provide special needs education, and so there are a range of private schools catering for those pupils lucky enough to get a place.
-Some, especially those run by churches, are better supported than others.
+There are no state special schools in Rwanda and so all those serving children with disabilities are private, or semi-public, which means they get some Government support.
+Some of these, especially those run by churches or substantially funded by overseas organisations, are better supported than others.

 We have decided to work with Umutara since it has arguably the biggest funding challenge of any that we have come across.
 One of our trustees, Isobel Blakeley, spent 18 months as a VSO-sponsored volunteer teacher at the school and has returned on a number of occasions, the last being this autumn when she and 4 other colleagues delivered training there.
 Friends and colleagues have been supporting the school with donations towards its running costs since Isobel’s stay and, recently, thanks to a good friend, Karen Finch and Ipswich Rotary, the school has just opened a goat farm with 40 goats and smart new buildings.

 There are 118 children in the school, 86 of school age (6-18 years) and 32 in Vocational Training (18-25).
 There is capacity for more, but the school is unable to accept them as their budget is stretched, and many families cannot afford to pay the fees, which while small, are essential to keeping the school open.

 The school wishes to develop its work, both fully funding the school and growing the Vocational Training Department.